- Passover, when Jesus Christ was crucified as the “the Lamb of God”; followed by

 This week, on the Roman calendar, occurred the last week in September.

-The Dead Sea Scrolls confirmed the order of the Levite family courses, as revealed by Israeli scholar Shemaryahu Talmon in his research published in 1958 from the Qumran Dead Sea Scrolls (Parchment No. 321-4Q321).
+The Dead Sea Scrolls, discovered in 1947, confirmed the order of the Levite family courses, as revealed by Israeli scholar Shemaryahu Talmon in his research published in 1958 from the Qumran Dead Sea Scrolls (Parchment No. 321-4Q321).

 His wife, Elizabeth, would have conceived soon after, being pregnant with John the Baptist, known as "The Forerunner" of Jesus.